initcron/cicd-labs/chapters/jenkinsfile.md

 Now you are going to write declarative pipeline, visit [declarative pipeline](https://jenkins.io/doc/book/pipeline/syntax/) for your reference.

-Use the below code to configure your pipeline job.
+Use the following code to configure your pipeline job.
 ```
 pipeline {
   agent any